Life Is a Bi...: Critical reception

 Kim Do-yeon of IZM rated the album 3 out of 5 stars.
 According to her, "Bibi tries to draw empathy from listeners by honestly telling her story in a short time.
 The album will comfort those in their 20s and help those turning 20 overcome difficult moments."

 Kim Hyo-jin of Rhythmer rated the album 2.5 out of 5 stars.
 According to her, "the depiction of the universality of tragedy is interesting."
 However, "the music to support it is unpolished and the story was not fully developed due to the small number of songs."

-Juliette Garcia of Seoul Therapy rated the album 9 out of 10 points.
-According to her, "Bibi is a great lyricist and her wits are not lost in this album.
-She gives a great insight into life and relationships in her own whimsical, sexy and sensitive way."